 Magnaboss comes with all three fully transformable robots and his weapons.
 This combiner is still online and you can check him out by clicking here.

 2. Transformers Beast Wars Tripredacus

 Surely, the Maximals can’t have all the fun, right?
 Knowing the Predacons, they would not let their rivals have the advantage that can turn the tide of battle in an instant.

-Tripredacus can go for $249.95 depending on the condition of the figures and weapons.
+Tripredacus can go for a varying amount of money depending on the condition of the figures and weapons.